Green Chile Chicken Pozole is a hearty, comforting soup based on a traditional Mexican dish.

 The pozole in green chile chicken pozole

 Authentic pozole recipes usually involve dried pozole corn, which you rehydrate overnight.
-When I’ve tried doing that, they never seem to come out quite right (still too tough or chewy).
+When I've tried doing that, they never seem to come out quite right (still too tough or chewy).
 So I opt for canned pozole corn (a.k.a., white hominy).
-My favorite right now is Juanita’s (affiliate link): to me, it has a really nice texture.
+My favorite right now is Juanita's: it has a really nice texture, in my opinion.

 I add cumin seeds to the pozole: they soften up while the soup simmers, and the occasional pop of cumin flavor is amazing.
 I add a bay leaf to the simmering soup and remove it later.
 Mexican oregano is a must (if you can't find it, just use whatever kind of oregano you have on hand).

 I think the garnishes are my favorite part of pozole verde de pollo.
 It takes some doing to chop, slice, and shred all of the garnishes, but you can do some meal-prep in advance and refrigerate the garnishes on a foil-wrapped platter.
 My favorite garnishes are: